tomaspozo/resend-box/README.md

   - `127.0.0.1` for local development
 - Shows a summary and asks for confirmation before making changes

+> Don't forget to restart your supabase project after updating your config.toml

 ## Architecture

 Resend Box consists of three main components: